'And I had to find out if that was normal or have I been living under a rock, and is this a normal thing or is this weird?' asks Ashley.

 “[My] Immediate thought was, employee health, what does that mean?
 I was like I’m going to ask," recalls Ashley.
 She went up to a staff member at the restaurant and asked, "‘Hey, quick question, just curious.
 I saw that you guys charged us $5 each - both of us - for employee health and I just had to ask what is that?'”
 The employee told her that it was their healthcare.

 Ashley was confused as she had never heard of this before.
 "And I had to find out if that was normal or have I been living under a rock, and is this a normal thing or is this weird?
 Because I have never experienced this before, and I feel weird,” she says in the video.

-The video soon went viral with 1 million views and is captioned, "Is this normal?"
+The video gained over 1 million views and is captioned, "Is this normal?"
 People on TikTok were furious that a customer was charged without being informed what it is.
 User @tacosandtiaras_ commented, "Restaurants should disclose this before sitting people down to eat."
 Another user @candaceceleah75 said, "That should be illegal to charge customers for staff health care insurance."

 A third person, @myspaceoldie said, "At $5 per customer for a whole month, that’s a very expensive policy," and @notyourgirl concurred, "I’m sorry but I’m not paying for this.
 Just tax and tip.
 Health care should be covered by the employer.
 These fees are getting out of hand." @sophpac123 explained, "I’ve heard of this, but they always ask if you want to or not, and it’s optional in all the places that I have been."